favourite189/LITA_CAPSTONE_PROJECT_2/README.md

   The name of each of the customers
 - **REGION**

-- **CANCALED**
+- **CANCELED**
-   The customers who cancsled their subscription before it end returns true and the customers who did not cancles their subscription returns false
+   The customers who canceled their subscription before it end returns true and the customers who did not canceled their subscription returns false
 - **REVENUE**
   The total sales